 I wasn’t sure how I’d feel about sleeping in a space that once housed psychiatric patients.
 But during a tour of the hotel, any hesitations melted away.
 This may have been a hospital for the mentally ill, but it was a unique one that had different ideas about treatment, thanks to Dr. Thomas Story Kirkbride.
 He created a space that was just about housing the sick.
 Its focus was on treatment and wellness, and the design emphasized that.

 The corridors are wide and filled with natural light.
 Patients once sat in front of the windows to feel the warmth of the sun and look out at the beautiful grounds and gardens surrounding the hospital.
-Patient rooms would have been two small to transform into hotel suites, so two rooms were combined.
+Patient rooms would have been too small to transform into hotel suites, so two rooms were combined.
 There’s not a shred of hospital feeling to these modern spaces.
 The color palette is neutral and warm, soft shades of gray and blue.
 My room featured a headboard with the spectacular roofline depicted above it and a cozy throw was draped across the bed.
 Elsewhere, local art adorns the walls – conversation pieces that make guests stop and look.

 The rooms are lovely and they spark a desire to cocoon because of their comfort.
 But that would mean you’d miss out on one of the Hotel Henry’s best features – quiet sitting areas tucked away that make perfect spots for enjoying a glass of wine with a friend, reading a book or just relaxing.
-If you feel sociable, you can sit at the bar, dine at 100 Acres – the onsite restaurant – or wonder through the Buffalo Architecture Center on the lower level.
+If you feel sociable, you can sit at the bar, dine at 100 Acres – the onsite restaurant – or wander through the Buffalo Architecture Center on the lower level.

-Just a short walk away, you can visit the Albright-Knox Art Gallery, one of the most under-rated museums in the U.S., home to an impressive modern art collection and works of the great masters and most well-known Impressionist painters.
+Just a short walk away, you can visit the Albright-Knox Art Gallery, one of the most underrated museums in the U.S., home to an impressive modern art collection and works of the great masters and most well-known Impressionist painters.
 Across the street, Burchfield Penney Art Center, part of Buffalo State College, is a beautiful modern showcase for the artists and art of Western New York that is well worth a visit.

 Hotel Henry has so much going for it.
 In some ways, it represents the rising of Buffalo itself.
 It’s well suited to that purpose.
 Like the city, it experienced dark times, but its beauty and uniqueness never faded away entirely.
 It’s always been there.
 It just took fresh eyes and new ideas to let it shine as part of Buffalo’s incredible and unstoppable resurgence.